thiskevinwang/coffee-code-climb/content/blog/2020/07/26/database.md

 CREATE EXTENSION IF NOT EXISTS "pgcrypto";
 ```

-This is considered idempotent because no matter how many times you run this operation beyond the first successful run, it always produces the same successful state.
+This is idempotent because no matter how many times you run this operation beyond the first successful run, it always produces the same outcome—Ok.

 | Run  | Result | Stdout                                        |
 | :--- | :----- | :-------------------------------------------- |